wexlergroup/FreeBird.jl/docs/src/quick_start.md

 -  `step_size::Float64`: The on-the-fly step size used in the sampling process.
 -  `step_size_lo::Float64`: The lower bound of the step size.
 -  `step_size_up::Float64`: The upper bound of the step size.
+-  `accept_range::Tuple{Float64, Float64}`: The range of acceptance rates for adjusting the step size.
 -  `fail_count::Int64`: The number of failed MC moves in a row.
 -  `allowed_fail_count::Int64`: The maximum number of failed MC moves allowed before resetting the step size.
 -  `random_seed::Int64`: The seed for the random number generator.